ZoqueLabs/website/index_en.md

 ## Who are we?

 We’re a digital security lab that investigates, builds, and shares defenses for social movements and communities in struggle.
-Our foundation: technical analysis with a human rights focus.
+Our foundation: technical analysis with a human rights and intersectionality approach.
 We hack from the South.

 ## What do we do?